-Marijuana Charges Lawyer St. Louis.
+Marijuana Charges Lawyer St. Louis, MO.
 Despite a growing number of states, most notably neighboring Illinois, legalizing marijuana for adult use, the state of Missouri has not quite caught this wave yet.
 While Missouri has legalized medicinal cannabis, it still remains illegal for non-medical use, and if you are caught with marijuana and do not have a valid medical card, you could be facing serious fines or jail time depending on the amount that was in your possession.

 Combs Law Group has helped many people across the St. Louis area who have been charged with possession of marijuana.
 Our firm works aggressively to fight these charges, and understands the changing landscape regarding cannabis and its acceptance by the general public.
 We invite you to call us today at (314) 900-HELP if you have recently been charged with possession of marijuana to schedule a free consultation.